Symposium on Operating Systems Principles: History

 The inaugural conference was held in Gatlinburg, Tennessee on 1–4 October 1967 at the Mountain View Hotel.
 There were fifteen papers in total, of which three presentations were in the Computer Networks and Communications session.
 Larry Roberts presented his plan for the ARPANET, a computer network for resource sharing, which at that point was based on Wesley Clark's proposal for a message switching network.
 Jack Dennis from MIT discussed the merits of a more general data communications network.
 Roger Scantlebury, a member of Donald Davies' team from the UK National Physical Laboratory, presented their research on packet switching in a high-speed computer network, and referenced the work of Paul Baran.
 At this seminal meeting, Scantlebury proposed packet switching for use in the ARPANET and persuaded Roberts and Bob Taylor the economics were favorable to message switching.
 The ARPA team enthusiastically received the idea and Roberts incorporated it into the ARPANET design.

-In total, 29 conferences have been held, seven of which were outside the USA.
+In total, 31 conferences have been held, seven of which were outside the USA.
 The first conference held outside the USA was in Saint-Malo, France in 1997.
-Other countries to have hosted the conference are Canada, the UK, Portugal, China and Germany.
+Other countries to have hosted the conference are Canada, the UK, Portugal, China, Germany and South Korea.